 As you look inside your child’s mouth and notice something that looks a bit off; you get panic.
 Did you notice a double row of teeth in the front of their mouth?
 No need to worry!
 This is actually not a dental emergency and is very regular among 5-7-year-old patients.
 In the dental world it is referred to as “ectopic eruption” and happens when a permanent tooth comes in behind the baby tooth prior to the falling out of the baby tooth.
-This normally happens occurs to the lower front teeth, which are also the teeth that generally fall out first.
+This normally happens occurs in the lower front teeth, which are also the teeth that generally fall out first.

 Shark Teeth: Should You Worry?